emiraga/valodator/README.md

 This will work only until some change is made on online judge website which will cause this validator to misbehave.

+## Known issues

+* Don't manually submit problems with accounts which are used by valodator.
+  This will cause "Exception: More than one status response found".
+  Can be resolved by deleting `*_skip.txt` files.

+## Troubleshooting

+Try reading logs from `logs` directory in PC^2.
+Also, try reading `executesite1judge1/valodator_calls.log`.

+Send logs to me or open a new issue if you are stuck.

 ## Contact